Michael Baym

 a Sloan Research Fellowship,

 as well a Hertz Graduate Fellowship.
-He holds over four dozen issued US patents.
+He holds over five dozen issued patents.
 His mentorship has been recognized by Harvard Medical School with the A. Clifford Barger Excellence in Mentoring Award and by the SSQBio graduate program's mentorship award.

 Michael is originally from Urbana, Illinois and Los Alamos, New Mexico, USA.
 He was once the tenth Google Image result for "floating dumpster fire."